 1. Consultation.

-The session begins with a thorough consultation between the client and the microblading artist.
-During this discussion, the artist will assess the client’s desired brow shape, thickness, and color.
-They will also evaluate the client’s skin type, facial features, and lifestyle to determine the most suitable brow design.
+The session starts with proper consultation between the client and the microblading artist.
+In this conversation, the artist will evaluate the desired brow shape, thickness and color of the client.
+They shall also assess the client in terms of their skin type and facial structure as well as lifestyle in order to demonstrate the most appropriate design of the brows.

 2. Preparing the client.